 The Spitzer Space Telescope is the fourth and final element in NASA's family of Great Observatories and represents an important scientific and technical component of NASA's astrophysics program.
 The telescope was launched from Cape Canaveral, Florida into an Earthtrailing heliocentric orbit on August 25, 2003.
 Spitzer is a 0.85-meter diameter telescope.
-After the cryogen is depleted, estimated in April 2009 (+/- 3 months), the 3.6 and 4.5 micron IRAC arrays will continue to be operational.
-The telescope will equilibrate at an ambient temperature of ~30K and Cycle-6 science observations will begin after approximately a 6-8 week checkout period of the IRAC instrument and Warm AOT.
+After the cryogen was depleted May 15, 2009, the 3.6 and 4.5-micron IRAC arrays continued to be operational.
+The telescope operates at an ambient temperature of 27.5K and science observations began in July 28, 2009 after a checkout period of the IRAC instrument and Warm astronomical observation template (AOT).
+Observatory performance is excellent and basically unchanged from the cryogenic mission.